 The Cossacks were a group of people who fled to the Dnieper River region in the fifteenth century in order to escape serfdom in Poland and the Ukraine.
 They called themselves Cossacks, which means “free people,” and lived a simple life on communes in the steppes.
 Because they were seeking to break away from serfdom, the Cossacks were often required to fight to maintain their independence.
 Consequently, they became skilled fighters and horsemen for their military group known as the Zaporozhskaya Sech, which did not disband until 1775.
 They passed this military training on to their male children, who were reportedly capable of riding horses by the age of three.
 It has also been recorded that a weapon was placed in the hand of male infants after birth, to signify their future role as warriors.

 Historians identify three military periods in Cossack history.
 The first lasted from 1550-1648, and consisted of wars against the Tartars and the Turks who wanted to bring the Cossacks back under their control.
 In the second phase, which lasted from 1648-1775, the Cossacks fought against the cultural and economic domination of the Ukrainians and the Poles, specifically the Polish aristocracy.
 Because of their efforts against the upper class, the Cossacks gained a reputation as the heroes of the lower classes in Poland.
 The final military period lasted from 1775-1917, and involved struggles to create and maintain an autonomous Ukrainian state.
-For this reason the Cossacks are still considered to be heroes in the Ukraine.
 Communities of Cossacks still exist in Poland and the Ukraine, and their reputation of equestrian skills continues.